Tusharpatil2556/Tushatrpatil/README.md

-# Tushatrpatil
+ # about me
-My personal repository."
+## My personal repository."
+i like to analyze data
+i am enthugiastic technology user